 But of course there is more to "With Love, Christmas" than the Christmas decorations and we have two themes combined as firstly we have a question as to why Donovan has been so cold to anything Christmas, which isn't a huge surprise when we discover the reason.
 And the other is Melanie falling for him only for him to fall for someone else who he thinks is his secret Santa and the one who has been chatting to him online, unknowing that it is Melanie.
-It is simple stuff with the use of the whole anonymously chatting online likely to remind some of "You've Got Mail".
-In truth "With Love, Christmas" is just a typically cute Hallmark romantic comedy which is obvious but pleasant, made all the more so by the pleasantness which is Emilie Ullerup and Aaron O'Connell who look good.
+It is simple stuff with the use of the whole anonymously chatting online likely to remind some movie fans of "You've Got Mail".
+In truth "With Love, Christmas" is just a typically pleasant Hallmark romantic comedy made all the more so by the pleasant by the pairing of Emilie Ullerup and Aaron O'Connell who look good together.

 What this all boils down to is that "With Love, Christmas" is a pleasant Hallmark Christmas movie which is simple to follow, easy on the eye and has so many wonderful Christmas decorations that I reckon they must have emptied the warehouse in decorating the sets.